control-owl/suriGUI/README.md

 - Block all malicious incoming and outgoing packets
 - Notification daemon
-- Qubes firewall still working, globally and per-qube
+- Use Suricata and Qubes Firewall

 -------------